Somaliland: Border disputes

 Somaliland continues to claim the entire area of the former British Somaliland which gained independence in 1960 in the name of State of Somaliland.
 It is currently in control of the vast majority of the former State of Somaliland.

-Puntland, a federal member state of Somalia disputes the Harti inhabited territory in the former British Somaliland protectorate based on kinship.
+Puntland, a federal member state of Somalia, disputes the Harti-inhabited territory in the former British Somaliland protectorate based on kinship.
 In 1998, the northern Darod clans established the state, and the Dhulbahante and Warsangali clans wholly participated in its foundation.

 The Harti were the second most powerful clan confederation in Somaliland until the 1993 Borama Conference, when they were replaced in importance by the Gadabursi.
 The Dhulbahante and Warsangali clans established two separate administrations in the early 1990s.
 First, the former was to hold the Boocame I conference in May 1993, while the later held a conference in Hadaaftimo in September 1992.
 In both conferences the desire to remain part of Somalia was expressed.

 Tensions between Puntland and Somaliland escalated into violence several times between 2002 and 2009.
 In October 2004, and again in April and October 2007, armed forces of Somaliland and Puntland clashed near the town of Las Anod, the capital of Sool region.
 In October 2007, Somaliland troops took control of the town.
 While celebrating Puntland's 11th anniversary on 2 August 2009, Puntland officials vowed to recapture Las Anod.
 While Somaliland claims independent statehood and therefore "split up" the "old" Somalia, Puntland works for the re-establishment of a united but federal Somali state.

 Somaliland forces took control of the town of Las Qorey in eastern Sanaag on 10 July 2008, along with positions 5 km east of the town.
 The defence forces completed their operations on 9 July 2008 after the Maakhir and Puntland militia in the area left their positions.

 In the late 2000s, SSC Movement (Hoggaanka Badbaadada iyo Mideynta SSC), a local unionist group based in Sanaag was formed with the goal to establish its own regional administration (Sool, Sanaag and Cayn, or SSC).
 This later evolved into Khatumo State, which was established in 2012.
 The local administration and its constituents does not recognise the Somaliland government's claim to sovereignty or to its territory.

-On 20 October 2017 in Aynabo, an agreement was signed with the Somaliland government which stipulated the amendment of Somaliland's constitution and to integrate the organisation into the Somaliland government.
-This signalled the end of the organisation even though it was an unpopular event amongst the Dhulbahante community.
+On 20 October 2017 in Aynabo, an agreement was signed with the Somaliland government that stipulated the amendment of Somaliland's constitution and integrating the organisation into the Somaliland government.
+This signalled the end of the organisation even though it was an unpopular event among the Dhulbahante community.